Thai silk: History

 into clothes made of a black, patterned satiny silk.
 Siamese women do know how to stitch and darn, so when local people have torn or damaged clothing they ask them to do the mending.”
-Based on Anna Harriette Leonowens's record, Siam was also the exporters of cotton, silk, and raw silk.
+Based on Anna Harriette Leonowens's record, Siam were also the exporters of cotton, silk, and raw silk.

 However, silk produced on the Khorat Plateau was generally only used for private consumption, with the Thai court preferring to purchase Chinese silk imports.
-There was an attempt in the early 20th century to develop the industry, with the help of a Japanese sericulture expert, Kametaro Toyama.
-But this attempt failed due to a lack of interest locally to produce for a larger market.
+There was an attempt in the early 20th century to develop the native industry with the help of a Japanese sericulture expert, Kametaro Toyama.
+However, this attempt failed, due to a lack of local interest in producing for a larger market.

-After World War II, former OSS officer Jim Thompson decided that silk would be popular back home.
+After World War II, former OSS officer Jim Thompson thought that silk would be popular back home in the USA.
 Through his connections in New York, he began marketing the product as a traditional Siamese fabric.
 In fact, the material he created had little relationship to what had previously been produced in the country.
 But through clever branding and by developing a range of "Thai" patterns, he managed to establish Thai silk as a recognizable brand.

 Writing in the Bangkok Post in 1949, Alexander MacDonald noted that, "...out of a number of scattered remains of history, from cultures borrowed from Siam's neighbors, and from colonies of fat and lazy Siamese silk worms, Jim Thompson is trying to build a modest business."
-Throughout the 1950s, Thais remained little interested in Thai silk and considered it generally suitable only for fancy dress.
+Throughout the 1950s, Thais remained little interested in Thai silk, and considered it suitable only for special occasions.
 Rather, it was American tourists who sustained the local development of a silk industry in Thailand.
-In 1951, The King and I opened on Broadway, featuring a depiction of the Thai court in the mid-19th century in which the costumes were all made using Thai silk.
-Created by Irene Sharaff, the production served to promote the material to the American audience and fueled interest in the country.
+In 1951, The King and I opened on Broadway, featuring a depiction of the Thai court in the mid-19th century, where the costumes were all made using Thai silk.
+Created by Irene Sharaff, the production served to promote the material to the American audience, and fueled interest in the country.

 Throughout the 1950s, silk shops opened up across Bangkok.
 However, these shops sold almost entirely to the tourist trade.
 Wealthy Americans would come into Jim Thompson's shop and buy large amounts of the fabric, and then take the fabric home to be sewn into clothing.
-Locally, Thais showed little interest in the product as it remained expensive and unsuited to the hot climate.
+Locally, Thais showed little interest in the product, as it remained expensive and unsuited to the hot climate.